G01d3nW01f/ScrapingTools/README.md

 ```

 This Script is wrote for generated clone file for targetting web sites.
-but if you can make more better clone, then please tell me, and give me,
+but if you can make more better clone than grave digger, then please tell me, and give me,
 ofcourse I will use it.

 by the way, any this tool find the keywords in every page and text,